Part of a set. See all set records

 Sheet: 23.7 x 33.7 cm (9 5/16 x 13 1/4 in.)

 Edward L. Whittemore Fund 1933.493

-This folio was written in the oldest style of Arabic calligraphy, called Kufic script, used in earliest surviving copies of the Koran.
+This folio was written in the oldest style of Arabic calligraphy, called Kufic script, used in earliest surviving copies of the Qur'an.
 The wide format of the page is well suited to this style of Kufic that has elongated, horizontal strokes.
 Vowels are indicated by red dots, and the triangles of gold dots mark the end of each verse.